-Did you just install the Anniversary update?
-If so, there’s more than 10 GB of data wasting space on your hard drive.
+Did you just install the April 2018 Update?
+If so, there’s more than 10 GB of data wasting space on your hard drive—we had 26.6 GB!
 On a laptop or tablet with a limited amount of storage, this can fill up your device quite a bit.

 If you have a computer with a large amount of available storage, you might not even notice this useless data.
 It’ll stick around for 10 days until Windows automatically cleans it up.
 But, if you’re pressed for space, you’ll want to clean it up as soon as possible.

 These Files Let You Downgrade for 10 Days

 Upgrading between “builds” of Windows 10–like from Windows 10’s Fall Creators Update to Windows 10’s April 2018 Update–is treated the same as upgrading to an entirely new Windows operating system.

 When you upgrade to a new “build,” Windows creates a Windows.old folder that contains the system files from your “old” Windows installation.
 This allows you to “go back” to the previous build of Windows 10 if you experience a problem with the new build.

 However, this folder uses more than 10 GB of space on your hard drive.
 Windows will automatically remove it after 10 days, but you can remove it sooner to free up the space immediately.